stats/space_shooter_server/README.md

 ## Current Tasksart

+- [ ] Add the ability to modify ship attributes on the fly in development mode
+- [ ] Add AI ships for testing
+- [ ] Add an emote system
 - [ ] Add primary and secondary attacks to ship ShipBuilder
 - [ ] Track number of ships create and deleted
 - [ ] Track number of enemies killed by type
-- [ ] Auto renew JWT token
-- [ ] Message for server being down or not accessible
-- [ ] Create a HUD master class for managing all HUD events and updates
-- [ ] Show ship speed in UI
-- [ ] Show acceleration in UI
-- [ ] Show shields in the UI
-- [ ] Add UI that shows primary weapon fire_rate
-- [ ] Add UI that shows secondary weapon fire_rate
 - [ ] Handle error when building a null ship
-- [ ] Add button from shipyard to logout
 - [ ] Add instructions on how to play the game
 - [ ] Gain Experience and level up abilities for the ship
-- [ ] Add popup warning to confirm destruction of a ship
-- [ ] Automatically handle server disconnect on client side
 - [ ] Make the background of the gameroom move
-- [ ] Add effects for air thrusters when ship moves side to side or backwards\
+- [ ] Add effects for air thrusters when ship moves side to side or backwards
+- [ ] Add bullet explosion effects
+- [ ] Add ship explosion effects
 - [ ] Implement davidfig/intersects collision library for ellipse-ellipse and ellipse-circle collisions

+### User Interface
+- [ ] Add UI that shows secondary weapon fire_rate
+- [ ] Add HUD for friendly ships
+- [ ] Add ship names in the HUD under the ship
+- [ ] Add popup warning to confirm destruction of a ship
+- [ ] Show ship stats in the shipyard: rank, level, kills, abilities, primary and secondary
+- [ ] Make ship acceleration a bar graph (maybe shaped like a plus) [----|==--]

+### Networking
+- [ ] Auto renew JWT token
+- [ ] Message for server being down or not accessible
 - [ ] Implement a heartbeat function
-- [ ] Allow the ship name to display under the player
-- [ ] Show ship stats in the shipyard: rank, level, kills, abilities, primary and secondary
+- [ ] Automatically handle server disconnect on client side

 ## Completed Tasks